 "Growth" indicates in what state the field and sown crops are at the moment.

 "Fertilized" tells you how much fertilizer is applied to the field.
-You can fertilize multiple times up to 100%.
+You can fertilize up to two times until it reaches 100%.

 The field info also tells you if liming or ploughing is necessary to gain full yield.

 Open the menu and take a look at the map.
 On the right, you can see various filters providing you with important information.